Kingxukai/linux/Documentation/kbuild/llvm.rst

 Building Linux with Clang/LLVM
 ==============================

-This document covers how to build the Linux kernel with Clang and LLVM utilities.
+This document covers how to build the woke Linux kernel with Clang and LLVM utilities.

 About